-Born at Almonte, Ontario in 1866, son of Dudley Ackland and Catherine Affleck, his father came to Emerson, Manitoba in 1888 where he established a carriage manufacturing business.
+Born at Almonte, Ontario in 1866, son of Dudley Ackland (1837-1910) and Catherine Affleck (1840-1915), his father came to Emerson in 1888 where he established a carriage manufacturing business.
 Dudley Ackland moved to Winnipeg in 1890 and the business was named D. Ackland & Son when his son James joined the firm.
 James bought his father’s interest in 1905 and incorporated it as D. Ackland & Son Limited, being involved in the manufacture of wagon and carriage parts, hardware, and lumber.
 As of 2008, the company operates under the name Acklands-Grainger, based in Richmond Hill, Ontario.

-In 1886, he married Margaret Maxwell Pollock of Lanark County, Ontario.
-They had eight children: Clifford Maxwell Ackland (b 1885), Kate A. Ackland (b 1886), Robert Pollock Ackland (b 1890), Maud Jones Ackland (b 1892), Betta McLeod Ackland (b 1894), William Dudley Ackland (b 1899), Jessie Helen Ackland (b 1901), and Margaret Maxwell Ackland (b 1905).
-He was a member of the North West Commercial Travellers Association, the Winnipeg Industrial Bureau, the Winnipeg Board of Trade, the Manufacturers Association, the Carleton Club, the Winnipeg Golf Club, and the St. Charles Country Club.
+In 1886, he married Margaret Maxwell Pollock (1867-1940) of Lanark County, Ontario.
+They had eight children: Clifford Maxwell Ackland, Kate A. Ackland (1886-?), Robert Pollock Ackland, Maud Jones Ackland (1892-?), Betta McLeod Ackland (1894-?), William Dudley Ackland (1899-?), Jessie Helen Ackland (1901-?), and Margaret Maxwell Ackland (1905-?).
+He was a member of the North West Commercial Travellers Association, Winnipeg Industrial Bureau, Winnipeg Board of Trade, Manufacturers Association, Carleton Club, Winnipeg Golf Club, and St. Charles Country Club.

 “J. W. Ackland, business man, dies suddenly,” Winnipeg Free Press, 28 October 1940.

 “Death climaxes careers of many notable people in course of 1940,” Winnipeg Free Press, 1 January 1941, page 1.